-Why LinkedIn Is the New Customer Hub for B2B Marketing
+Is LinkedIn the New Customer Hub for B2B Marketing in 2026?

 Executive reviewing LinkedIn analytics as part of B2B customer hub strategy